Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Experiments

 \textbf{Hyperparameter tuning.} We use CLIP VIT-L/14 to calculate the reward.
 The input resolution is 336$\times$336.
 The search spaces of the random search and results are shown in Tab. \ref{tab:searchspace}.
 For computation efficiency, we tune the layer, the head, and the threshold with GradCAM masks.
 With the first three hyperparameters fixed, we tune the Gaussian variance on masks before Dense CRF.
 We directly adopt Dense CRF hyperparameters from CutLER \cite{wang2023cut} without tuning.

 \textbf{Baselines.} We adopt recent papers on zero-shot open-vocabulary semantic segmentation as baselines.
 The only baselines strictly comparable to our work are MaskClip \cite{zhou2022extract} and Reco \cite{shin2022reco}, which do not perform any finetuning on pretrained VLMs and do not perform hyperparameter tuning on dense annotations.
 We call these Group 3.
 To further expand our scope, we also include two other groups of baselines.
-Group 1 finetunes VLMs but does not require image-text pairs, including MaskClip with self-training (ST) \cite{zhou2022extract} and ZeroSeg \cite{chen2023exploring}.
+Group 2 finetunes VLMs but does not require image-text pairs, including MaskClip with self-training (ST) \cite{zhou2022extract} and ZeroSeg \cite{chen2023exploring}.
 We include ZeroSeg, trained with ImageNet1K, and ZeroSeg*, trained with CC3M+COCO.
-Group 2 requires training on image-text pairs, including ViL-Seg \cite{liu2022open}, SegClip \cite{luo2023segclip}, GroupVit* \cite{xu2022groupvit}, GroupVit \cite{xu2022groupvit}, ViewCo \cite{ren2023viewco}, CLIPpy \cite{ranasinghe2023perceptual}, OVSegmentor \cite{xu2023learning}, TCL \cite{cha2023learning}, PACL \cite{mukhoti2023open}.
-GroupVit* is a reimplementation of GroupVit from \cite{luo2023segclip}.

-For completeness, we also compare against supervised techniques since 2019, including SPNet+ST \cite{xian2019semantic}, ZS3Net+ST \cite{bucher2019zero}, CaGNet+ST \cite{gu2020context}, STRICT \cite{pastore2021closer}, LSeg \cite{li2022languagedriven}, SimBase \cite{xu2022simple} , MaskCLIP+ w/ ST \cite{zhou2022extract}.
+Group 1 contains baselines that require training on image-text pairs.
+For completeness, we also compare against supervised techniques since 2019.
 To maintain the zero-shot setting, we test them on classes not observed during training.
-The details of class split can be found in the supplementary material.
+For more details, we refer readers to the the supplementary material.